Ghosts of the London Tombs

 Regarded by many as an extremely haunted location, the London Tombs certainly has its fair share of paranormal goings-on.
 Once the day has ended and the staff have left, the real ghosts walk the empty corridors and rooms.

 Staff have refused to work alone for fear of coming face to face with one of the spirits, as has happened previously.
-A dark shadowy figure has been seen by staff on several occasions and has also been known to actually interact with them.
+A dark shadowy figure has been seen by staff on several occasions and has also been known to interact with them.

-Ghost hunts have also witnessed poltergeist activity, with objects being moved from unseen hands.
+Paranormal investigators have also witnessed poltergeist activity, with objects being moved from unseen hands.
 Loud bangs and dragging noises are often heard.
 Several people have also reported ghostly apparitions moving around between the groups.